 Round Table: “The Medieval Nobility: The State of the Question [Italy],” Forty-First International Congress on Medieval Studies, Western Michigan University, Kalamazoo, Michigan, May, 2008.

-Medieval Italy: Texts in Translation (in collaboration with Dr. K. Jansen, Dr. Frances Andrews), University of Pennsylvania Press: forthcoming.
+Medieval Italy: A Documentary History (in collaboration with Dr. K. Jansen, Dr. Frances Andrews), University of Pennsylvania Press: July, 2009 (paperback, 2010).